shaan4712/iiser-berhampur/README.md

 ![Screenshot (36)](https://github.com/user-attachments/assets/a03aac73-d10a-4dc6-b7d8-bef7311575c3)

-The project is being build using Vite + ReactJS.
+The project is being built using Vite + ReactJS.

 ## To run the project on the local-system: